nathanramoscfa/pycgapi/README.md

 </details>

 ## Running on Docker
-You can run `coingeckoapi` inside a Docker container.
+You can run `cgapi` inside a Docker container.
 Below are the steps to build and run the Docker image:

 1. **Build the Docker Image**: